 - We use would to talk about habitual past actions, but not states. - I would go to the gym every morning.
-NOT | would feel tired when I didn't exercise regularly. - We don't normally use would in negatives and questions with this meaning. - I wouldn't go to the gym every morning. (= I don't think it's a good idea.) - 4> PRACTISE In your notebook, complete the blog entry with the correct form of the words in brackets.
+NOT I would feel tired when I didn't exercise regularly. - We don't normally use would in negatives and questions with this meaning.
+I wouldn't go to the gym every morning. (= I don't think it's a good idea.) - 1 Which structures do we use to talk about present habits? present simple, present continuous - 2 Which structures do we use to talk about past habits? used to, would - 3 Which structures do we use to talk about annoying habits? be + always + -ing (past or present) - 4) PRACTISE In your notebook, complete the blog entry with the correct form of the words in brackets.
 Use the correct structures to talk about habits.
 There may be more than one possible answer.